Current loop connection

 A2007 connection to Emerson/Fisher 846 I/P converter.

 In process control systems the Emerson 846 I/P transducer is used to translate a 4-20mA signal in to a pressure signal.
 The pressure can be used to drive the pneumatic positioner of a control valve.
 With the A2007 current loop simulator the functionality of the Emerson 846 I/P converter can be actuated.
-In the diagram the connections are shown.
+In the circuit diagram the connections are shown.
 The Emerson 846 I/P converter is powered from the 4 20 mA current loop, also the A2007 is powered from the 4 20mA current loop.
 Therefore supply voltage shall be provided by a power source.
 The current will flow from the power supply to the A2007 simulator.
 The current is controlled by the A2007 simulator and will flow to the Emerson 846 I/P converter where it is evaluated.
-Then the current will flow back to the power supply closing the wire loop.
+Then the current will flow back to the power supply closing the circuit.
 For more information see the manual for the Emerson/Fisher 846 electro pneumatic transducer.